tiger0421/Docker-VNC-Zoom/README.md

 This image based on [dorowu/ubuntu-desktop-lxde-vnc](https://hub.docker.com/r/dorowu/ubuntu-desktop-lxde-vnc).

 ## Caution
-This container has NOT install zoom yet.
+This container has NOT installed zoom yet.

 ## Usage
 Pull a container